tomysaman/karabiner_complex_modifications/readme.md

 # Notes

 If you swap Option key and Command key mapping in your MacOS keyboard setting for KE keyboard ("Karabiner DriverKit VirtualHIDKeyboard"); for KE to trigger Command key you will have to send Option key code, and for KE to trigger Option key you will have to send Command key code.
-You should NOT swap CMD and OPT key in the MacOS keyboard setting when using the json files in this repo.
+To use the json files in this repo, you should NOT swap CMD and OPT key in the MacOS keyboard setting.

 # FAQs